tristansokol/tristansokol.github.io/_posts/2018-05-21-DIY-home-automation-curtains-with-particle-photon.md

 <!--more-->

-Initially I wanted something that could open my curtains in the moring with the possibility of enhancements in the future.
+Initially I wanted something that could open my curtains in the morning with the possibility of enhancements in the future.
 The basic premise is to attach the curtains to something long and round and then use a motor + IoT device to roll the curtains up at the appropriate time.

 This project took a few iterations, and is still a work in progress, but we are at a good point in its development to share what is going on.